apache/hadoop/hadoop-tools/hadoop-openstack/src/site/markdown/index.md

 This module enables Apache Hadoop applications -including MapReduce jobs, read and write data to and from instances of the [OpenStack Swift object store](http://www.openstack.org/software/openstack-storage/).

+To make it part of Apache Hadoop's default classpath, simply make sure that HADOOP_OPTIONAL_TOOLS in hadoop-env.sh has 'hadoop-openstack' in the list.

 Features
 --------